Close Menu

 Gavel_Steth

-In most types of personal injury cases, your own misconduct can reduce the amount you can recover from the party who caused your injuries.
-Florida’s statute on comparative fault provides that your compensation is decreased according to the proportion of fault attributable to you.
+In Florida personal injury cases, your own misconduct can reduce the amount you can recover from the party that caused your injuries.
+Comparative negligence even applies to medical malpractice claims, although some laws differ for these types of cases.

-Comparative fault enters the picture where the patient’s own negligence was a contributing factor causing the harm, or in preventing the recovery process.
-In other words, even though the health care provider made a mistake, the patient is also partially at fault for the resulting bodily harm.
+Comparative fault enters the picture when the patient’s own negligence was a contributing factor in causing the harm or preventing the recovery process.
+In other words, even though the healthcare provider made a mistake, the patient is also partially at fault for the resulting bodily harm.

-Examples of Patient Fault: The focus on comparative fault in a medical malpractice case is what transpired from the moment the patient sought care for an illness or injury.
-Some examples of patient negligent acts, throughout the timeline of treatment, may include:
+To determine the patient’s degree of fault in a medical malpractice case, we would review what transpired from the moment the patient sought care for an illness or injury.
+Some examples of patient negligence throughout the timeline of treatment may include:

 • Stating false medical information, such as leaving out a key medical condition or an allergy